mosip/id-authentication/design/registration/registration-update-UIN.md

 The key **non-functional requirements** are

 -   Security:
     -   We should not store the RO/RS plain text credentials or any sensitive information.

-    -   The password should be not stored as raw data.
-It should be stored in hashed format.

-    -   The data resided in the database should be encrypted.

--   Network

-    -   URL should be communicated using the SSL mode.

--   Log the each state of the packet Yet To Receive/Received/RID Generated/Deleted:

-    -   As a security measures the UIN or any sensitive individual information should not be logged.

--   Other standard NFR, need to be taken care:

-    -   Logging, audit, exception handling.

 **Solution**